Catlin Gabel School: Tennis

+Hedy Jackson, the Boys Head Varsity Tennis coach, is the only coach in Oregon state history to lead both boys and girls programs to state championships, doing so in 2002 and 2003 while coaching both teams concurrently.
+Jackson has the most state titles of any Oregon head coach in any OSAA sanctioned sport, with 14 in total (12 boys, 2 girls).

 Swimming

 The varsity swim teams began in 2013, despite Catlin Gabel's lack of a natatorium.
-Boys swimming has won three 4A/3A/2A/1A state titles, winning their first in 2015 with just 4 swimmers.
-Girls swimming claimed their first-ever state championship in 2023.
+Boys swimming has won 4 4A/3A/2A/1A state titles, the latest in 2025 and winning their first in 2015 with just four swimmers.
+Girls swimming claimed their first-ever state championship in 2023 and again in 2025.